88-degrees/Book-of-Changes/appendix02s1.md

 <a id="fn_195"/>[275:VI](#fr_195) The symbolism here is different from that in the Text of the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan).
 We have the visible sky ascending and water or rain descending, which indicate, one hardly sees how, opposition and contention.
 The lesson as to the course of the superior man is a good one, but might with equal propriety be deduced from many other hexagrams.

-[Xiàng Ānshì](https://ctext.org/library.pl?if=en&res=865&by_author=項安世&remap=gb) (Sòng dynasty) says that the first part of paragraph 2 is all to be taken as the language of the [duke of Zhōu](https://en.wikipedia.org/wiki/Duke_of_Zhou), the characters being varied; the rest is the remark of the writer of this treatise.
+[Xiàng Ān Shì](https://ctext.org/library.pl?if=en&res=865&by_author=項安世&remap=gb) (Sòng dynasty) says that the first part of paragraph 2 is all to be taken as the language of the [duke of Zhōu](https://en.wikipedia.org/wiki/Duke_of_Zhou), the characters being varied; the rest is the remark of the writer of this treatise.

-It is observed that the returning to (the study of Heaven's) ordinances, and changing the wish to contend, in paragraph 4, are not two things, but only one; 'the ordinances (ming) meaning what is right in principle.'
+It is observed that the returning to (the study of Heaven's) ordinances, and changing the wish to contend, in paragraph 4, are not two things, but only one; '*the ordinances (ming) meaning what is right in principle*.'
 The wish to contend was wrong in principle, and is now abandoned.

 'The robe' takes the place of 'the leathern sash' in paragraph 6; but the sash was merely an appendage of the robe.

 <a id="fn_196"/>[276:VII](#fr_196) 'The Great Symbolism' here is not more satisfactory than in other paragraphs of it which have already come before us.
 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says: -- 'As the water is not outside the earth, so soldiers are not outside the people.
 Therefore if (a ruler) be able to nourish the people, he can get the multitudes (of his hosts).'
 Is the meaning this, -- that originally the people and soldiers are one body; that a portion of the people are taken out from among the mass, as occasion requires, to do the duty of soldiers; and that the nourishment and education of the people is the best way to have good soldiers ready for use on any emergency?
 Compare the saying of Confucius in [Analects XIII, xxx](https://ctext.org/dictionary.pl?if=en&id=1435&remap=gb).

 What is said on the second line, that the general 'has received the favour of Heaven,' refers of course to the entire confidence reposed in him by the ruler or king, the subject of line 5.
-In this way [**Tiān**](https://en.wikipedia.org/wiki/Tian) (天) here is equal to **Tiān** [**wáng**](https://en.wiktionary.org/wiki/王), so frequent in the 'Spring and Autumn,' and meaning -- 'King by the grace of [p.
-277](#p-277) Heaven.'
-But the great powers given to the general are from the king's wish through him to promote the good of all the nation.
+In this way `tiān`([天](https://en.wikipedia.org/wiki/Tian)) here is equal to `tiān wáng`([天王](https://en.wiktionary.org/wiki/天王)), so frequent in the `Spring and Autumn`, and meaning -- '[King by the grace of Heaven.](#p-277)' But the great powers given to the general are from the king's wish through him to promote the good of all the nation.

 In military operations there must be one ruling will and mind.
 A divided authority is sure to be a failure.
-But 'a retreat' is no evidence of failure in a campaign.
+But `a retreat` is no evidence of failure in a campaign.
 When advance would lead to disaster, retreat is the regular course to pursue.

 Other ways can be found to reward small men.
 They ought not to be placed in situations where the condition of others will depend on them.

-<a id="fn_197"/>[278:VIII](#fr_197) 'Water upon the face of the earth' is supposed to be an emblem of close union.
+<a id="fn_197"/>[278:VIII](#fr_197) `Water upon the face of the earth` is supposed to be an emblem of close union.
 Of the mere fact of close union this may be accepted as a fair illustration, and of its completeness.
 Some other symbolism might set forth better the tendency of parties to union, and their seeking it.
 What is said about the ancient kings is more pertinent to the meaning of the hexagram than in many other applications in 'the Great Symbolism.'
 The king appears in it not only as the centre, but as the cause, of union.

-'The other advantages' under line 1 refer to all the benefits that will result from sincerity and union, which are in themselves good.
+`The other advantages` under line 1 refer to all the benefits that will result from sincerity and union, which are in themselves good.

 It is hardly possible to make what is said under line 5, on the royal huntings, agree with the account of them given on the same line in the [duke of Zhōu](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s text.
 I suspect that there is some corruption of the text.
 The two verbs 'neglecting' and 'taking' seem to be used, the one for the other.

-<a id="fn_198"/>[279:IX](#fr_198) The suitability of the symbolism here is made all to turn on the wind.
-'Wind,' says Kû, 'is simply the air, without solid substance; it can restrain, but not for long.'
+<a id="fn_198"/>[279:IX](#fr_198) The suitability of the symbolism here is made all to turn on the wind. `Wind`, says [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), '*is simply the air, without solid substance; it can restrain, but not for long*.'
 The wind moves in the sky for a time, and then ceases.
 The process of thought from the symbol to the lesson is not easily traced.
 Is it meant to say that virtue manifesting itself outwardly -- in the carriage and speech -- is, however good, but a small matter, admirable in an officer, or even a feudal lord, but that we look for more in a king, the Head of a nation?

 [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) calls attention to the addition to the [duke of Zhōu](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s explanation in the notice on line 2, that 'it is in the central place,' adding that this explains how the subject of the line restrains himself, and does not go beyond what is due from him.